smart-data-lake/sdl-examples/README.md

 1. Open requirements.txt in project root dir.
 IntelliJ should now download and install python packages to virtualenv.
 1. Make sure your "Run Configuration" has set environment variable "PYTHONPATH" to "<projectdir>/venv/Lib/site-packages" (assuming virtualenv is installed to <projectdir>/venv).
 1. Make sure your "Run Configuration" has extended environment variable "PATH" to "<projectdir>/venv/Scripts;$PATH$" in order to use the right Python binary version.
+1. Rename src/main/resources/python_samples.conf.disable -> python_samples.conf

-Now you should be able to run feed ab-python-transform.
+Now you should be able to run feed `ab-python-.*`.
 Note that if there are problems with the python transform there is an PythonTransformationException thrown, but the real python execution error is written some lines above in the logs/stdout.

+Troubleshooting:
+- "Cannot run program "python3": CreateProcess error=2, The system cannot find the file specified;"
+  - Set environment variable "PYSPARK_PYTHON=python" in run configuration